High School Programs

 Our high school programs are geared towards college and career preparation.
 We offer lab visits, summer camps, student internships, and more.
 Sign up for our student newsletter to be included in program announcements taking place over the next year.

-The Berkeley Lab Director’s Apprenticeship Program (BLDAP) is a project based program that seeks to remove systemic barriers to STEM, such as a lack of access to professional networks and work-based opportunities, by providing strong connections to the scientific community at Berkeley Lab.
+The Berkeley Lab Director’s Apprenticeship Program (BLDAP) is a project based summer program that seeks to remove systemic barriers to STEM, such as a lack of access to professional networks and work-based opportunities, by providing strong connections to the scientific community at Berkeley Lab.